KevinG2K/KevinG2K/README.md

 ### Hi there 👋

-- 🔭 Currently I'm still studying at the UAGRM university
 - 🌱 I’m currently learning React
 - 👯 I'm looking to collaborate on some project
 - 🤔 I’m looking for help with React